What is Local Tracker and How to Use it?

 To add a competitor to Local Tracker, you first need to add them as a competitor to your business in Site Manager.
 If you did not add any competitor at the time of adding your website to Site Manager, you can simply go to Site Manager, select the site and select the Competitors tab.
 Then click on the square + button at the top of the page and fill in the competitor's details.

-Note that you must input the Competitor's Business Name and Phone Number (as shown in Google My Business) in order for us to recognize the Competitor's business in the Google Map Pack.
+Note that you must input the Competitor's Business Name and Phone Number (as shown in Google Business Profile) in order for us to recognize the Competitor's business in the Google Map Pack.

 From the left menu, you can access the Fantastic 13 graph, which is where we show the ranking fluctuations of the Top 13 results for all the keywords you track.